openebs-archive/openebs-docs/docs/prerequisites.md

 sudo docker exec -it 3aab0f9a48e2 bash
 ```

-Check the status of iSCSI service by running the following command.
+Check the status of the iSCSI service by using the following command.

 ```
 service open-iscsi status
 ```

-**Install iSCSI**
+**Install the iSCSI tools**

-You have to get the kubelet container ID using the steps mentioned in the above section.
-Once kubelet container ID is obtained, you need to get the shell of this container using the following command.
+You have to get the kubelet container ID using the steps mentioned in
+the above section.
+Once kubelet container ID is obtained, you need to
+get to the shell of this container using the following command.

 ```
 sudo docker exec -it <container ID> bash